- What Exactly is a Brain Tumor in Dogs?

 Which Dog Breeds Are At Higher Risk for Brain Tumors?

-Some dog breeds have a more substantial risk of developing brain tumors than others.
-The breeds that have a higher risk of brain tumors in dogs are Boxers, Doberman Pinschers, Golden Retrievers, English Sheepdogs, Boston Terriers, and Collies.
+Certain breeds have a more substantial risk of developing tumors than others.
+The breeds that have a higher risk of brain tumors are Boxers, Doberman Pinschers, English Sheepdogs, Boston Terriers, Collies, and the Golden Retriever.

 This means that pet parents of these breeds will have to pay closer attention to their dogs and look for any signs that something is not right.
-Having this knowledge is important for pet parents and is why it is highly encouraged to research breeds and potential health issues that could be encountered.
+Having this knowledge is important for pets quality of life, which is why it is highly encouraged to research breeds and potential health issues that could be encountered.

 How Do Dog Brain Tumors Get Diagnosed?

 The most favorable treatment is total tumor removal.
 This is when they can get all of the tumors out of the body.
 Sometimes, partial removal is all that is possible.
-Total removal is possible when the tumor is in a location that it is safe to remove and the veterinary surgeons feel confident that they can do it.
-Partial removal occurs when the tumor is in a position where it could be very difficult, even life-threatening, to attempt a total removal.
+Surgical removal is possible when the tumor is in a location that it is safe to remove and the veterinary surgeons feel confident that they can do it.
+Partial surgical removal occurs when the tumor is in a position where it could be very difficult, even life-threatening, to attempt a total removal.
 A veterinarian will explain why they feel a particular treatment option is best and their reasoning behind it.
 Feel free to ask the vet any questions that you may have.
 Most vets will answer your questions as well as they can so that you understand what your pet will be going through and what you may need to do as far as aftercare.
 Unfortunately, there are times when the tumor cannot be removed.
 When there is no removal possible, the veterinarian will often recommend chemo or radiation treatment.
-Also, the veterinarian may recommend chemotherapy or radiation treatment even if there is removal performed.
+Also, the veterinarian may recommend chemotherapy or radiation therapy even if there is removal performed.
 This is on a case-by-case basis.
+Chemotherapy uses drugs to reduce or stop the growth of any cells in animals.

 These types of treatments can very tough on your furry pal.
-There are often side effects to surgeries, chemo, and radiation treatments and they can be very horrible.
-Pets will often suffer at least some side effects after operations and procedures.
+There are often side effects to surgeries, chemotherapy, medication, and radiation treatments and they can be very horrible.
+Pets will often suffer at least some secondary effects after operations and procedures.
 One of the most common side effects is a loss of appetite and nausea.
-It can be tough to watch your furry friend going through this.
+It can be tough to watch your furry friend going these side effects.
 Your veterinarian will likely prescribe medications that they feel will benefit your pet's recovery after canine brain tumor treatment.

 What Happens After Canine Brain Tumor Treatment?